EdDuarte/website/content/_index.md

 experience from various domains ranging all aspects of the product development life cycle.
-I have always looked for projects that allow me to step out of my comfort zone, as I firmly believe that having a wide breadth of understanding is vital to gain perspective in how to approach specific challenges and to grow as an engineer.
+I have always looked for projects that allow me to step out of my comfort zone, as I firmly believe that having a wide breadth of understanding is vital to gain perspective when approaching specific challenges and to grow as an engineer.